OttieOtter

 Upper Falls

-We began our day-trip to McKinney Falls state park with a hike along Onion creek, starting at Upper Falls and making our way slowly downstream to Lower Falls.
+We began our day trip to McKinney Falls State Park with a hike along Onion Creek, starting at Upper Falls and making our way slowly downstream to Lower Falls.

 McKinney Falls Onion Creek Upstream